hellowhirl/DSA/README.md

 In InteliJ we can set a stopper and run Debug mode to inspect our objects and see if they are structured properly

+As we are implementing operations in our data structures we should think about efficiency.